-Science as Art Award, Materials Research Society (MRS), Fall Meeting, Boston, Massachusetts, US, 2018.
+Science as Art Award, Materials Research Society (MRS), Fall Meeting, Boston, Massachusetts, USA, 2018.

-Masoumeh Ghaderi Prize at the 5th annual workshop on Micro and Nanotechnologies for medicine: Emerging Frontiers and Applications.
+Masoumeh Ghaderi Best Talk Prize, at the 5th annual workshop on Micro and Nanotechnologies for medicine: Emerging Frontiers and Applications.
 Harvard-MIT Health Sciences and Technology, Boston, USA, 2017.

-Associate Fellowship to Center for Learning Systems of Max Planck Institute (MPI) - Swiss Federal Institute of Technology in Zurich (ETH), January 2015- Present.
+Associate Fellow, Center for Learning Systems of Max Planck Institute (MPI) - Swiss Federal Institute of Technology in Zurich (ETH), January 2015- Present.

-Lindau Scholarship: Selected among a number of institute nominees across the country to represent Turkey in the 61st Lindau Nobel Laureates Meeting, Lindau, Germany, 2011.
+Lindau Fellow: Selected in a nation-wide competition to represent Turkey in the 61st Lindau Nobel Laureates Meeting, Lindau, Germany, 2011.

-Postgraduate Scholarship from Bilkent University, including a full tuition waiver, September 2010- August 2014.
+Postgraduate Full-Merit Scholarship from Bilkent University, including a full tuition waiver, September 2010- August 2014.

-Undergraduate Scholarship from TUBITAK, including a monthly stipend, September 2005- June 2010.
+Undergraduate Full-Merit Scholarship from TUBITAK, including a monthly stipend, September 2005- June 2010.